Terraform GitHub Action workflows

 -

-The top portion of the image shows a commit triggering that workflow which in this case provisions your infrastructure to AWS via HCP Terraform.
+The top portion of the image shows a commit triggering a Terraform deployment workflow which in this case provisions your infrastructure to AWS through HCP Terraform.

 -

-The bottom portion shows an “on demand” workflow with manual triggers a user can invoke.
-You as a user have the option to provider choices to the users for the target environment, type of run ( plan only , apply ) and any more which makes sense to you.
-I use the environment and type to give users an option to run a speculative plan against higher environments like pre-prod or prod once a change in main is deployed to dev.
-The plan , this way, gives the user a good idea of what to expect based on the incoming configuration and what is currently provisioned in the target account.
+The bottom portion shows an “on demand” workflow with manual triggers users can invoke.
+As a workflow owner, you can provide users with choices for target environment, run type (plan only or apply), and other relevant options.
+I use environment and type parameters to let users run speculative plans against higher environments like pre-prod or prod after changes are deployed to dev.
+This approach gives users clear visibility into what changes will occur based on the new configuration versus what’s currently provisioned in the target account.

-As I work with customers, their demand of type of workflows and deployment patterns differ.
-I have customers who prefer to use PRs deploy to a single dev/sandox account followed by a main branch based reconcilation.
+As I work with customers, their demand for types of workflows and deployment patterns differ.
+I have customers who prefer to use PRs to deploy to a single dev/sandbox account followed by a main branch based reconciliation.
 There are others who have the luxury to provision multiple instances of workloads into a single account or multiple accounts based on the PR source branch.
-In those latter scnearios, you could have prefixes and tags for your resources which make them different for each branch being provisioned to an account.
+In those latter scenarios, you could have prefixes and tags for your resources which make them different for each branch being provisioned to an account.

-The state management and use of proper naming standars become crucial in this case.
-Keep in mind that there is elevated costs associated with this flow.
+The state management and use of proper naming standards become crucial in this case.
+Keep in mind that there are elevated costs associated with this flow.
 I usually recommend a stale PR workflow which removes the infrastructure based on some external trigger or a manual clean up workflow in case a PR is stuck or blocked.
 Else each PR is provisioning their own instance of the resource.
+You may need to have some additional logic around merge to clean up any infrastructure that is provisioned using the PR based approached.
+That brings us to the next set : clean up workflows.

-Clean up workflows: Essentially a mechanism allowing the users or application owners in a repo run a
+This is a mechanism to allow the users or application owners in a repo run a terraform destroy

 on their infrastructure in a certain account.
-This could be due to multiple reasons; move to a new account, app being decommissioned and so on.
+This could be due to multiple reasons; move to a new account, app being decommissioned and the above describe branch based PR workflow when merged to a default branch.

 Feature flag workflow

-- I am taking Jira story id as the name of the environment variable as it is easier to trace back to a feature that way.
+- I use the Jira story ID as the environment variable name - this makes it easy to trace back to the original feature request.

-- When Terraform workflow runs, the specific component is deployed in dev and not deployed in higher environments.
+- When the Terraform workflow runs, your component gets deployed to dev while staying disabled in higher environments.

 Feature flag hygiene

-Keep in mind that I am leaving the count argument as 1 going forward it would otherwise create a drift.
+Keep in mind that I am leaving the count argument as 1 going forward, it would otherwise create a drift if you remove the count meta argument from the resource.
+You could use config driven import to avoid that if needed.

 Deployment to Regulated environments